 Especially during the rainy season, river conditions may change quickly and dramatically.
 During minor flood events, rubber knee boots may be insufficient to conduct the survey.
 I do allow others to join me when hip boots are required.
 At this season one should check this website or the Central Valley Birds listserv (where the leader can post late notice himself) the day before the survey to find out if hip boots are required.
 Seeing this place in flood is a special experience, too, though the woodland birding during flood events is generally poor.
 The surveys in June and July are not recommended as they start very early (tough for most people to get up for), are typically hot and the birds at that season few and quiet.

 The Tall Forest is a wonderful place.
-I urge all who are able to visit at least once.
+We urge all who are able to visit at least once.

-Tour will depart from the Farm Center gate promptly at 5:00 a.m.
+Tour will depart from the Farm Center gate at 5:45 a.m.
 (Corner of Bruceville Road and Desmond Road)